Gabriel2409/obsidian_notes/Kubernetes - Pods.md

 ## Introduction

 - Smallest applicative unit in kubernetes
-- Group of countainer in same isolation context
+- Group of container in same isolation context
 - Share network stack and volumes
 - Dedicated ip address, no NAT (network address translation) for communication between pods